 Students must be registered and have paid the registration fee before the deadline to participate in Formal Recruitment.
 There are no exceptions.

 How do I know if the Panhellenic Council has received my online registration form?

 You should receive a confirmation email once you click “Submit” when registering online.
 If you don’t receive confirmation, please email email@example.com.

-I forgot something on my application or my residence hall location has changed.
+I forgot something on my application.
 How do I update my application?

 Log back into Campus Director with the log-in information you created, and edit your application.

 What is a letter of recommendation?
 Do I really need one?